I've worked on a considerable number of comics over the years.

 I wrote most of the major Beano characters at some time or other - Dennis and Gnasher, the Bash Street Kids, Minnie the Minx, Roger the Dodger and Bananaman.
 I also wrote for the Dennis and Gnasher TV series, on which I was Creative Consultant.
 I was also script editor on the Beano radio series.

-I wrote most of the stories in the Beano at that time but the most fun I had was with Meebo & Zuky, the most over-the-top, violent story the Beano ever had.
+I wrote most of the stories in the Beano in that period at one time or other but the most fun I had was with Meebo & Zuky, the most over-the-top, violent story the Beano ever had.
 They even killed each other and went to Hell - but weren't allowed in because they'd lower the tone of the place.
 Laura Howell provided some top class artwork for that story, which really made the absurd cartoon violence work so well..

 I spent two stints on the Dandy, from 1986-1988 and then from 1993-2005.
 For the last five years of that time I was Deputy Editor.